NeoBlack/free-at-home-api/README.md

 # Busch Jäger free@home API Client Library

-The free@home API Client Library enables you to work with the Busch Jäger free@home AccessPoint-
+The free@home API Client Library enables you to work with the Busch Jäger free@home AccessPoint.

+**/!\\ THIS LIBRARY IS STILL IN DEVELOPMENT AND NOT READY FOR USE /!\\**

 ## Requirements
 * [PHP 7.2.0 or higher](http://www.php.net/)